it-innovation/sam/doc/basics.rst

 We then extended our scenario with a service (data-processing) provider.
 Using object capabilities the required security properties were proven again, while the identity-based system required further updates to support delegation to allow this use case to work.
-Adding untrusted users back into the model revealed that the access policies contained a subtle flaw and that further design work would be needed to create a secure system with this approach.
+Adding untrusted users back into the model revealed that the access policies contained a subtle flaw and that the real system would need to perform additional checks to prevent this.

+Finally, we extended the model again to consider a user using both trusted and untrusted services.
+SAM detected a number of additional vulnerabilities in the design using identity-based access control.
+The capability-based design continued to maintain the required security properties while requiring considerably less code.